rkadlec/ubuntu-ranking-dataset-creator/README.md

 ##UPDATES FROM UBUNTU CORPUS v1.0:

 There are several updates and bug fixes that are present in v2.0.
 The updates are significant enough that results on the two datasets will not be equivalent, and should not be compared.
 However, models that do well on the first dataset should transfer to the second dataset (with perhaps a new hyperparameter search).

--Separated the train/validation/test sets by time.
+- Separated the train/validation/test sets by time.
 The training set goes from the beginning (2004) to about April 27, 2012, the validation set goes from April 27 to August 7, 2012, and the test set goes from August 7 to December 1, 2012.
 This more closely mimics real life implementation, where you are training a model on past data to predict future data.

--Changed the sampling procedure for the context length in the validation and test sets, from an inverse distribution to a uniform distribution
-(between 2 and the max context size).
+- Changed the sampling procedure for the context length in the validation and test sets, from an inverse distribution to a uniform distribution (between 2 and the max context size).
 This increases the average context length, which we consider desirable since we would like to model long-term dependencies.

--Fixed a bug that caused the distribution of false responses in the test and validation sets to be different from the true responses.
+- Fixed a bug that caused the distribution of false responses in the test and validation sets to be different from the true responses.
 In particular, the number of words in the false responses was shorter on average than for the true responses, which could have been exploited by some models.

 ##UBUNTU CORPUS GENERATION FILES: